kashisht94/Sports-Performance-Analysis/README.md

 # Sports-Performance-Analysis
 An in-depth analysis of player performance on a diverse dataset of 750K records, factoring in critical elements tailored to specific match circumstances.

+The dataset is extracted and prepared through different web sources, and integrated together into a single file.
+It